Buy - Sell Brevard Real Estate

 Every parent knows their child's soccer team score blindfolded.
 Grandparents automatically recite grandchildren's' SAT scores.
 But it's rare that one knows their FICO score.

-The FICO score is a good place to begin your journey of cleaning up a bad credit history.
+The FICO score is a good place to begin your quest.

 A FICO credit score is a three-digit number generally ranging from 500−850.
 The higher your score, the better credit risk lenders think you are.
-And that means you'll pay lower interest rates on loans.
+And that means you'll pay lower interest rates on loans and insurance.
 The number can go up and down based on the way you handle your financial commitments.

 Your FICO Score----------Interest Rate